jovemmanuelre/githubpages-2/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 [Project: Tensorflow](https://github.com/jovemmanuelre/TensorFlow-Course)
+This is the repository that holds the Tensor Flow course.
+To view the course materials, go to the issues of this repo.
+Github Pages!